首页 | 本学科首页 官方微博 | 高级检索

 Large-eddy Simulation of Motored Flow in a Two-valve Piston Engine: POD Analysis and Cycle-to-cycle Variations

-Authors:Kai Liu Daniel C Haworth Xiaofeng Yang Venkatesh Gopalakrishnan
+Authors:Kai Liu Daniel C. Haworth Xiaofeng Yang Venkatesh Gopalakrishnan

-Institution:1.
+Affiliation:1.
 Department of Mechanical and Nuclear Engineering, The Pennsylvania State University, 224 Research Building East, University Park, PA, 16802, USA

 4. Cummins Inc., Combustion Research, 500 Central Avenue, Columbus, IN, 47201, USA